-Chattahoochee Technical College is committed to freedom of expression, ensuring that all members of the college community have the broad latitude to speak, write, listen, challenge and learn.
-Chattahoochee Technical College values all individuals and their rights, and encourages meaningful dialogue and a respectful exchange of ideas and opinions so that the voices of every student, faculty, staff and visitor to our campus can be acknowledged.
+Chattahoochee Technical College is committed to freedom of expression, ensuring that all members of the college community have a broad latitude to speak, write, listen, challenge, and learn.
+Chattahoochee Technical College values all individuals and their rights.
+The College encourages meaningful dialogue and respectful exchange of ideas and opinions so that the voices of every student, faculty, staff, and visitor to our campus can be acknowledged.

-When members of the college community choose to express their thoughts and opinions - be that through words, peaceful actions or visuals - all should expect some form of opposing views.
-The role of college administration is not to weigh in on the varying perspectives, but rather to foster an environment in which differences can be explored, in a safe and productive manner.
+When members of the college community choose to express their thoughts and opinions - be that through words, peaceful actions, or visuals - all should expect some form of opposing views.
+The role of the college administration is not to weigh in on the varying perspectives, but rather to foster an environment in which differences can be explored, safely, and productively.
 The First Amendment protects virtually all speech, no matter how unorthodox, offensive, or distasteful.